MinionAttack/conll-shared-task-tool/README.md

 This is a tool to download the CoNLL Shared Task classification tables and perform metrics on them.
 It also allows to perform metrics on local results and display outliers for a parser.

-This script has 4 features:
+This script has 6 features:

 1. Download the parser ranking tables from the Conll Shared Task website for a particular year.
 2. Calculate different metrics on the downloaded data by displaying the results on screen and generating the respective graphs.
 3. For the data calculated in the local experiments, it obtains the classification of the parsers used.
 4. For a parser, show the outliers observed in the graphs.
 5. For outliers of a parser, calculate some statistics on them.
+6. For a corpus of SemEval-2022 Shared Task 10, find how many sentences have multiple opinions that share some part.

 **It is important to note that the script uses the _data_, _experiments_, _cache_ and _charts_ folders as the base directory for some features.**